 We’re all gathered behind the Globe Theater replica, getting high and laughing about our adventures.
 I tell everyone that Jack’s family accepts us as boyfriends and how we entertained his mother with a Fred Astaire and Ginger Rogers song and dance.
 Grant comes up to me and says he hadn’t known I’m gay, but he likes me a lot for my straight parts.
 I promised to keep my gay parts away from his straight parts.

 “Like a gay Superman?”

 “Your command of the Shakespearean double entendre is excellent.
 Where are your folks?”

 “They’re sitting up on the dais with all the famous people.
-Michael’s dad said they were honored guests because I was the star of the show.”
-I thought he was tearing up.
+Michael’s dad says they are honored guests because I’m the star of the show.”
+I see he’s tearing up.
 “I’ll bet you arranged that.”

 “Naw, Mike Sr. arranges his own life.
 The straight guy always is the star.”